Employment Classifications: 1099 or W-2

 Kara Moore

 I am a Squarespace Web Designer from Norman, Oklahoma.
-I love helping startups and small-medium sized businesses create beautiful and functional websites and branding!
+I love helping businesses create beautiful and functional websites and branding!

 https://www.karatopia.com